Zeolith Glossar

 Micron

-A micron (µm) is one millionth of a meter – roughly the diameter of a human hair strand is 50–100 µm.
-The smaller the micron value of the zeolite powder, the finer the material and the larger the surface area where adsorption and absorption can take place.
-The more effective and efficient.
+A micron (µm) is one millionth of a meter – the diameter of a human hair strand is about 50–100 µm.
+The smaller the micron value of the zeolite powder, the finer the material and the larger the surface area available for adsorption and absorption.
+This makes it more effective and powerful.

 Microorganisms

 Microorganisms are microscopic living beings – bacteria, fungi, yeasts, and others – that play a crucial role in the soil.
 They decompose organic matter, make nutrients available to plants, form symbioses with roots, and protect plants from pathogens.
 A healthy soil microbiome is the basis for a productive garden.
-AM PLUS contains active microorganisms that specifically build and strengthen soil life.
+The product AM+PLUS contains active microorganisms that specifically build and strengthen soil life.

 Micronization

-Micronization refers to the extremely fine grinding of a material at the micrometer level.
-Micronized zeolite has an enormously increased surface area and thus significantly higher reactivity.
-It distributes more evenly in the soil or substrate and unfolds its adsorptive effect faster.
-For certain applications – such as in seed starting soil or as a feed additive – micronized zeolite is particularly suitable.
+Micronization refers to the extremely fine grinding of a material to a micrometer level.
+Micronized zeolite has an enormously enlarged surface area and thus a significantly higher reactivity.
+The powder distributes more evenly in the soil or substrate and develops its adsorptive effect faster.
+For certain applications – such as in propagation soil or as a feed additive – micronized zeolite powder is particularly suitable.

 Mycorrhiza

 Mycorrhiza refers to a symbiosis between fungi and plant roots.
-The fungus provides the plant with water and nutrients from the soil that it could not reach on its own – in return, the plant supplies the fungus with sugar.
-This symbiosis is widespread in healthy soils and is enormously important for plant growth.
+The fungus provides the plant with water and nutrients from the soil that it could not reach alone – in return, the plant supplies the fungus with sugar.
+This symbiosis is widespread in healthy soils and enormously important for plant growth.
 Zeolite, with its porous structure, creates ideal living conditions for mycorrhizal fungi in the soil.

 P